chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 .. code-block:: text

-    nomad param_nomad.txt
+    nomad param-nomad.txt

-NOMAD will then execute the Python script (``rpt_lethe_nomad.py``) which is specified in the ``param_nomad.txt`` file.
+NOMAD will then execute the Python script (``rpt_lethe_nomad.py``) which is specified in the ``param-nomad.txt`` file.
 The Python script ``rpt_nomad_lethe.py`` proceeds the values of parameters to tune given by NOMAD, modifies the parameter file for Lethe, and runs the ``rpt_3d`` application. ``rpt_3d`` of Lethe executes the Monte Carlo ray model and calculates a cost function which is caught by NOMAD through the terminal.
 NOMAD executes its MADS algorithm and generates a new set of parameters until a terminating criterion is reached.

 Results
 --------